 The CHESAPEAKE PRESCHOOL INITIATIVE (CPI) is a FREE full-day program for children who will be four years old by September 30th and who live in Chesapeake.
 The program is designed to give eligible children opportunities to create a firm educational foundation that can be used to achieve academic and social success.

-Acceptance into the program is not on a first-come, first-served basis, but is determined on eligibility criteria and identified risk factors.
-Risk factors include, but are not limited to; family income, level of parent/guardian education, housing concerns or homelessness, and special needs or disability.
+Acceptance into the program is determined on eligibility criteria and identified risk factors, not on a first-come, first-served basis.
+Risk factors include, but are not limited to; family income, level of parent/legal guardian education, housing concerns or homelessness, and special needs or disability.

-Applications are available at the link below.
-Applications and required documents must be submitted electronically.
-The deadline to submit CPI applications and required documents is July 2, 2020.
-Applications received after July 2, 2020, will be placed on a waiting list to be screened for eligibility.
-Selection and notifications will take place the first week of August.
+Applications are available at the links below.
+The deadline to submit CPI applications and required documents is June 25, 2021.
+Applications received after June 25, 2021 will be placed on a waiting list to be screened for eligibility.
+Selection and notifications will take place by the end of June.

-If you are looking for preschool opportunities through HEAD START, please call 757-673-0548 and ask to speak to Mrs. Murphy or Ms. Moore.
+If you are looking for preschool opportunities through HEAD START, please call 757-673-0548 and ask to speak to Mrs. Murphy or Ms. Williams.